SundareshSankaran/DDC-Server-Dockerfile/README.md

 ## Support and Contact

-For questions regarding the Docker and application, feel free to get in touch with sundaresh.sankaran@sas.com, or @SundareshSankaran.
+For questions regarding the Docker and application, feel free to get in touch with sundaresh.sankaran@sas.com, or @github.com/SundareshSankaran.